UKnowWhoIm/covid-result-kerala/README.md

 3. Create venv and activate it.
 4. Install dependancies by running `pip install -r requirements.txt`.
 5. Run `python main.py`.
 6. Keep the process running, if your result is available it will be popped up.
+The result will be available in the results directory.

 ## License